brcina/spring-server-mvn/README.md

     hibernate:
       ddl-auto: 'create'
 ```
+This will f.e. create all the tables on the postgres db

 > when started with the dev profile the application inserts some faked data in see LoadDatabase